kimthyung/SFTforRD/README.md

 # Rack Force Estimation with BiLSTM + ELM

-Reference implementation of a hybrid **BiLSTM + Extreme Learning Machine (ELM)** model that estimates the rack force of an electric power steering system from five vehicle-dynamics signals available at the remote driver.
+Implementation of a hybrid **BiLSTM + Extreme Learning Machine (ELM)** model that estimates the rack force for remote driver.

-The BiLSTM produces a base estimate of the rack force from a short window of past samples; the ELM learns a closed-form residual corrector that is applied only on slip-dominant samples (low-µ, large slip angle, etc.).
+The BiLSTM produces a base estimate of the rack force from a short window of past samples; the ELM learns a closed-form residual corrector that is applied only on slip-dominant samples.

 ## Repository layout